ChuckM/spi-term/README.md

 ahead of time what the clock (or baud) rate is.
 Back in the day, 9600, 38400, and 115200 were all valid baud rates.
 The spi-term limits itself to 115200 which is "fast" as terminals go and doesn't result in errors even when the signal lines are "long".
-Of the three interfaces it is the slowest though.
+Of the three interfaces it has the slowest throughput.

-The serial interface uses two pins, transmit (TX) and receive (RX).
-This gives it the same number of pins as I2C (6, two for the interface and 4 in common) but unlike I2C they are unidirectional so they can send data at the same time they are reciving data.
+The serial interface uses two pins, transmit (TX) which is a signal from the host to the SPI-Term,  and receive (RX) with is a signal from the SPI-Term to the host.
+This gives it the same number of pins as I2C (6, two for the interface and 4 in common) but unlike I2C they are unidirectional so the SPI-Term can be receiving data from the host at the same time that it is sending data to the host.

 ### Interface Summary